Razorrag/reddy-anna/README_VERCEL.md

 1. Check that your backend URL is correctly set in `config.js`
 2. Ensure CORS is properly configured on your backend
-3. Verify the API redirects are set up correctly in Netlify
+3. Verify the API routes are set up correctly in `vercel.json`

 ### Asset Loading Issues